oli-dev0/goodmorning/README.md

 **GoodMorning** is a modular Bash launcher for small daily utilities.

-The project is built around a simple structure: a single entry point, a central module registry, shared helper libraries, and independent modules that can be added or removed as needed.
+The project is built around a simple structure: one entry point, a central module registry, shared helper libraries, and independent modules that can be added or removed as needed.

-It starts with a friendly prompt and offers a collection of configurable modules such as weather, crypto, news, backups etc. Each module is an independent shell script that can be run through the main application or directly from the command line.
+It starts with a friendly prompt and offers a collection of configurable modules, such as weather, crypto, news, backups, and more.
+Each module is an independent shell script that can be run through the main application, through the dialog-based GUI, or directly from the command line.

 ## 🚀 Quick Start

-Run the application from the project root:
+**GoodMorning** includes two versions: a standard terminal CLI version and a dialog-based terminal GUI version.
+You can run either version from the project root.

+Terminal CLI:
 ```bash
 bash main.sh
 ```